omnect/meta-omnect/README.md

 - *main status*: general processing state; 0 -> wipe mode supported; 1 -> wipe mode unsupported; 2 -> backup/restore failure
 - *subordinated status*: execution exit status, in case of *main status* == 0 (success)

-In the case of successfully performed factory reset, the u-boot environment variable `factory-reset-status` is set to the value `0:0`.
+In the case of a successfully performed factory reset, the OS bootloader environment variable `factory-reset-status` is set to the value `0:0`.

 ### Debug Mount Options of Data Partition

 The filesystem inside the data partition is mounted using the mount options `defaults,noatime,nodiratime,async,rw`, per default.
 For debugging purpose, it is possible to enforce different mount options for the data partition, using the bootloader environment variable `data-mount-options`:<br>
-(last bootloader is u-boot)
+(OS bootloader is uboot)
 ```sh
 # enforce sync mount
 sudo fw_setenv data-mount-options defaults,noatime,nodiratime,sync,rw